What is Credit Enhancement?

 A cash collateral account is an account that an issuer uses in case of any deficit in income.
 The organization can borrow a certain amount of money from a commercial bank to buy commercial paper (CP) instruments of the highest credit quality.
 The Cash Collateral account ensures credit enhancement because, at the time of problems with asset-backed security, the organization can sell the commercial paper and repay the amount that is borrowed from the investors.

 Letter of Credit

 In case of a shortfall, a bank or any other financial institution is paid a fee to compensate the issuer when the payments default.
-Securities enhanced with Letter of Credit stand a chance to be downgraded and as a result, the issuer relies more on Cash Collateral Account when external support is required for credit enhancement.
+Securities enhanced with a Letter of Credit stand a chance to be downgraded, and as a result, the issuer relies more on Cash Collateral Account when external support is required for credit enhancement.

 Asset-backed securities that are backed by surety bonds have the same rating as the issuer of the surety bonds.
-Credit enhancement works for asset-backed security with surety bonds as the backing since if the asset-backed security does not perform as expected then the surety bonds can be used to reimburse the payments that have been defaulted.
+Credit enhancement works for asset-backed security with surety bonds as the backing since if the asset-backed security does not perform as expected, then the surety bonds can be used to reimburse the payments that have been defaulted.